Advice for Snowden from a man who knows: 'Always check six'

 "History can judge the rest of him, but if Ellsberg's case is any indication, then that long arc of history will probably bend toward seeing him as a whistleblower," he said on Tuesday.

-Daniel Ellsberg was a national security analyst who passed defence documents known as the Pentagon Papers to The New York Times during the Vietnam War.
+Daniel Ellsberg was a national security analyst who passed defense documents known as the Pentagon Papers to The New York Times during the Vietnam War.

 Drake said he doesn't know Snowden personally, although both worked at Booz Allen and the NSA, and he does know some of the journalists involved in the reports based on Snowden's data.